 I know, some of you really need these medications and I’m okay with that.
 I just want you to know that they can raise your homocysteine, so now that you know you can read today’s article and take better care of yourself.

 If you are in pain and concerned about taking opiates, or intolerant of their side effects, then you will likely be switched to an NSAID drug such as ibuprofen, naproxen, indomethacin, celecoxib or others.
 See the graphic I made below listing steroids and NSAIDS, the two most popular categories of medication for pain and inflammation.
 As you can see, it will list some of the most popular anti-inflammatories that can impact homocysteine.

-I left acetaminophen off this list because it does not impact the heart or homocysteine to the extent of concern.
+I left acetaminophen off this list because it does not impact the heart or homocysteine to the extent of the concern.

 These medications are phenomenal for reducing inflammation and relieving swelling and pain.
 The trouble is that they are strong drug muggers of folate, your natural vitamin B9 nutrient.
-That in and of itself, is enough for you to consider supplementing with natural folate (which is not the same as folic acid).
+That in and of itself is enough for you to consider supplementing with natural folate (which is not the same as folic acid).
 To understand the difference between those too, CLICK HERE to read Methylation Problems Lead to 100s of Diseases.